MoldyLunchBox/snowcrash_CTF/level00/hints.md

 further 2> will filter out the errors so that they will not output to the console

 in more detail: 2 represents the error descriptor, which is where errors are written to by default they are printed out on the console
+# for addition

+we can use this command find / -user flag00 2>/dev/null -exec cat {} +

+{} will replaced by the files found by find
++  will enable us to read as many arguments as possible per invocation of cat, as cat can take multiple arguments.

 # the output of the file is
 	cdiiddwpgswtgt

 # trying to access failed

 start thinking maybe we need to decode it we're just going to go to going to